userforbidden/LearnPy3HardWay/README.md

 07272022 Completed Exercise 26 - Congratulations, Take a test

-07272022 Completing Exercise 27 - There are things to memorize MEMORIZING LOGIC
+07272022 Completed Exercise 27 - MEMORIZING LOGIC

+07282022 Completed Exercise 28 - Boolean Practice

+07292022 Completed Exercise 29 - What if

+07292022 Completed Exercise 30 - Else and if